Top of the page

 Collect the samples as follows:

-Take the sealed container to your doctor's office or the laboratory as soon as possible.
+Take the sealed container to your doctor's office or the lab as soon as you can.
 You may need to deliver your sample to the lab within a certain time.
 Tell your doctor if you think you may have trouble getting the sample to the lab on time.

 You will need to collect stool for 3 days in a row if the sample is being tested for quantitative fats.
-You will begin collecting stool on the morning of the first day.
+You will start to collect stool on the morning of the first day.
 The samples are placed in a large container and then refrigerated.

 You may need to collect several stool samples over 7 to 10 days if you have digestive symptoms after travelling outside the country.